petrsvihlik/WopiHost/README.md

 Features / improvements
 -----------------------
- - clean WebAPI built with ASP.NET Cpre MVC, no references to System.Web
+ - clean WebAPI built with ASP.NET Core MVC, no references to System.Web
  - automatically discovers capabilities of a WOPI client and acts accordingly
  - can be hosted as a web app as well as a windows application
  - file manipulation is extracted to own layer of abstraction (there is no dependency on System.IO)